Best HDR Monitors (2026)

 Decision Logic

-→ Get the KTC M27T6 (~$250) or AOC Q27G40XMN (~$270).
+→ Get the KTC M27T6 (~$350), or the AOC Q27G40XMN (~$270) if you can find it in stock.
 Both have 1,152 mini LED zones with DisplayHDR 1000+ certification.
-The KTC is slightly cheaper with higher certified brightness; the AOC has better quantum dot color.
+The KTC has higher certified brightness and is reliably available; the AOC has better quantum dot color but is frequently out of stock.
 Either delivers dramatically better HDR than any IPS or VA panel without local dimming. [src4, src7]

 If primary use is competitive gaming